Kunull/Writeups/docs/pwn.college/Program Security/Program Security - Shellcoding.md

 challenge() returns → ret pops sc_addr → execution jumps to shellcode
 ```

-### Why arr[11], Not arr[12]

-`arr[12]` is always `rbp−0x6C` — a compile-time constant baked in at `arr[12] = (char *)arr + 4`.
-Leaking it would give you `rbp−0x6C`, from which you'd compute `rbp = leaked + 0x6C`.
-That's the same rbp you get from leaking `arr[11]` with `rbp = leaked + 0x24`.
-Both paths lead to the same place — but leaking `arr[12]` is circular: you'd need rbp to know where arr[12] *lives* in memory to read it in the first place, and its value only tells you rbp back. `arr[11]` in the Buzz branch is a runtime-assigned stack address driven by the branch logic, not a compile-time formula — making it the genuine unknown worth leaking.

-### Do We Need Any Runtime Debugging?

-No. The frame is fixed-size (`sub rsp, 0x90`) and every offset is a compile-time constant.
+The frame is fixed-size and every offset is a compile-time constant.
 GDB was useful during static analysis to confirm the stack layout and verify what value `arr[11]` holds in the Buzz branch, but the exploit itself requires zero runtime debugging.
 The only unknown at exploit time is the stack base address, and one `printf` spill resolves it.
 After that, every address is pure arithmetic.

 ### Exploit